anti-social/elasticsearch-collapse-extension/README.md

-## What does this plugin allows to do?
+## What does this plugin allow to do?

 You can collapse search results based on field values: